brandonchaffee/demopera/docs/appendix.rst

 Description         | Escrow function for depositing a balance amount to the targeted address, in order to
                     | release from escrow.
 This function is used when disbursing payments and recalling
-                    | contributions to organzation, projects, and tasks.
+                    | contributions to organizations, projects, and tasks.

 Contract            ``EscrowToken.sol``